 - 1. Facilitate dissemination/communication/exploitation of results. - 2.
 Follow the impact of KAVA output after a certain period. - 3.
-Engage in Cross-KIC activities. - 4.
 Providing input to innovation policy discussions.

-The following table needs to be completed by the KIC and submitted together with the BP2023-2025
+The following table needs to be completed by the KIC and submitted together with the BP2024-2025